MaimounaM/itws2110-course/project/README.md

 1. The deployed app at its public URL.
 A user registers, creates the core resource, an admin does something the user cannot.
 Two minutes; this is the minimum and it should be boring by now.
+Then, from a clean clone on the podium machine, `docker compose watch` — the same system comes up locally.
 2. What you built beyond the minimum, and the evidence that it works or that it mattered — a number, a test, a user's reaction.
 Five minutes; this is the part we came for.
-3. The test suite, run live, one command, green.
+3. The three test suites, run live from their compose services, green.
+Say what each one covers.
 4. One decision you would reverse, and why.

 Tag the release `v1.0` before you present; that tag is what is graded.